 WHY DO COMPANIES PAY FOR PROFESSIONAL VIDEO PRODUCED CONTENT?

 - Video content increases brand equity.
 Remarkable videos have the power to help across your customer purchase funnel: from brand awareness and preference to customer loyalty over time.

 - Video content influences purchase behaviour.
 Uniquely inspirational video content has the power to influence purchase behaviour in massive ways.
 Think of the last time you bought an eco-friendly product vs a standard one? or an organic product vs a non-organic one?
-It is likely video play a very important role to convey the brand benefits and messages at the point of purchase.
+It is likely video play a crucial role to convey the brand benefits and messages at the point of purchase.

 - Video content can help change attitudes.
 I cannot think of a better example than non-profits.
-For years, non-profit organisations have used powerful and carefully-produced videos to drive people to not only donate today but to donate more and more often.
+For years, non-profit organisations have used powerful and carefully produced videos to drive people to not only donate today but to donate more and more often.

 WHAT TO LOOK IN 2021

 - Marketers will continue to pay for video production as they can reach massive audiences across social media platforms with their latest video ad formats.

 - From a video creative perspective, 2020 has seen social media platforms continued their mobile-oriented trends with the vast majority of users accessing via mobile.
 This has seen more emphasis in mobile-first ad placements such as Stories.

 - Higher adoption of interactive video ad formats such as Polling, Playables, Spark AR and Instant Experiences will become more popular.